knutsel/traffic_control-1/incubator.rst

 Even though the traffic on today's CDNs is strictly defined by open standards, and there are many open source implementations of caches available, CDNs are still proprietary.
 The current providers of CDN-as-a-product or CDN-as-a-service all have their own proprietary implementation of the control plane.
-The CDN control plane of one vendor can't interoperate the CDN control plane of another, creating a classic vendor-lockin for CDN-as-a-product customers.
+The CDN control plane of one vendor can't interoperate with the CDN control plane of another, creating a classic vendor-lockin for CDN-as-a-product customers.
 Traffic Control changes that.
 Emerging standards from IETF (CDNi working group) and the Streaming Video Alliance Open Caching working group need an open source reference implementation; Traffic Control will strive to be that.

 == Initial Goals ==